ruuda/blog/posts/rcl-patch.md

 The automation-managed files don’t need comments, and we don’t care about preserving formatting, so they are easy to rewrite.
-Some tools natively support multiple configuration files, for others we need a way to merge the separate files back into a single configuration.
+While some tools natively support multiple configuration files, for others we need a way to merge the separate files back into a single configuration.
 Templating configuration files is rarely a good idea,